Categories:

 One of the key goals of palliative care is to reduce the physical symptoms of your disease.
 This treatment focuses on alleviating symptoms such as pain, nausea, and fatigue.
 Reducing your symptoms can reduce the suffering caused by disease, making you more comfortable and enabling you to enjoy activities and time with your loved ones.

-How Do I Get Palliative Care?
+How to Get Palliative Care

 You qualify for palliative care if you have a serious, incurable illness.
 It does not have to be a life-threatening illness, but it does have to be an illness that significantly limits your quality of life for you to be eligible for palliative care.

 To receive care, you simply need a referral from a healthcare provider.
-Usually this is your GP, but it can be a specialist for your illness or any healthcare professional who knows about your condition and can recommend care.
+Usually, this is your GP, but it can be a specialist for your illness or any healthcare professional who knows about your condition and can recommend care.
 If you think you may be eligible, you can ask your doctor to refer you.

 Most palliative care is covered by Medicare at no cost to you.
 However, you might have to pay fees for some services.
-If you choose to receive palliative care in home, then you might need to pay for specialised equipment or nursing staff.
+If you choose to receive palliative care at home, then you might need to pay for specialised equipment or nursing staff.
 Some complementary palliative treatments or therapies may only be available by paying for them privately.
-If you choose to go to a private hospital or to use a respite care service, these may also cost fees.
+If you choose to go to a private hospital or to use a respite service, these may also cost fees.

-Now that you know the answer to the question, ‘What is palliative care?’, and know how it differs from hospice, you can make an informed decision about whether or not it is the right fit for you or your loved one.
-If you are considering palliative care, get in touch to learn how The CareSide can support you and your family through this stage of life.
+Now that you know the answer to the question of what is palliative care and know how it differs from hospice, you can make an informed decision about whether or not it is the right fit for you

 Michaela earned her Bachelor of Nursing and brings eight years of experience in community nursing to her role as a Care Manager at The CareSide.
 She is certified in both Palliative Care and Community & Primary Care, reflecting her commitment to providing specialised and compassionate support in challenging healthcare settings.